Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 ## Overview

-The aim of this project is to analyze IMDb movie ratings for films released over the past 100 years, from 1920 to 2023.
+The aim of this project is to analyze IMDb movie ratings for films released over the past 100 years, from 1920 to 2023, using python for data manipulation and Tableau for data visualization.
 The goal is to uncover trends, patterns, and insights from the data, providing a comprehensive understanding of how movie ratings have evolved over the century.
 Key area of focus of the analysis is on how movie ratings differ across genres during different release periods.

 ### Technologies Used
 - **Python**: Data manipulation with **pandas** and visualization with **matplotlib**